 – Catelan, Márcio (Ph.D.
 Universidad de Sao Paulo, Brasil): Stellar Evolution; Globular Clusters; Variable Stars.

 – Clocchiatti, Alejandro (Ph.D.
-University of Texas at Austin, EE.UU.): Supernovae; Cosmological Distance Relations.
+University of Texas at Austin, U.S.A.): Supernovae; Cosmological Distance Relations.

 – Dünner, Rolando (Ph.D.
 Universidad Católica de Chile, Chile): Experimental Astronomy and Instrumentation; Large Scale Structure and Cosmology.

 – Galaz, Gaspar (Ph.D.
-Université Paris VII, Francia): Stellar Content in Galaxies; Low Surface Brightness Galaxies; Statistical Properties of the Galaxy Distribution; Galaxy Evolution; Morphological and Spectral Classification of Distant Galaxies Observational Cosmology.
+Université Paris VII, France): Stellar Content in Galaxies; Low Surface Brightness Galaxies; Statistical Properties of the Galaxy Distribution; Galaxy Evolution; Cosmology.

-– Jorge González-López (Ph.D.
-Universidad Católica/Heidelberg University): Galaxy formation and evolution, Gravitational lensing and distant galaxies.
+– González-López, Jorge (Ph.D.
+Universidad Católica/Heidelberg University, Germany): Galaxy Formation and Evolution; Gravitational Lensing and distant Galaxies.

 – Guzmán, Viviana (Ph.D.
-Université Pierre et Marie Curee, Francia): Astrochemistry; Interstellar Medium; Star-forming Regions; Protoplanetary Disks.
+Université Pierre et Marie Curee, France): Astrochemistry; Interstellar Medium; Star-forming Regions; Protoplanetary Disks.

-– Puzia, Thomas H. (Dr.rer.nat Ludwig-Maximilians-Universität München, Alemania): Galaxy Formation and Evolution; Star Cluster Systems and Stellar Populations in Galaxies.
+– Puzia, Thomas H. (Dr.rer.nat.
+Ludwig-Maximilians-Universität München, Germany): Galaxy Formation and Evolution; Star Cluster Systems and Stellar Populations in Galaxies.

 – Zoccali, Manuela (Ph.D.
-Università di Padova, Italia): The Galactic Bulge; Stellar Populations; Chemical Abundances; Galactic Globular Clusters; The Initial Mass Function.
+Università di Padova, Italy): Galactic Bulge; Stellar Populations; Chemical Abundances; Galactic Globular Clusters; The Initial Mass Function.

 Applicants must have a Bachelor’s or Master’s degree in Astronomy or Physics (or related areas), full-time dedication, and a good command of the English and/or Spanish language.
 Previous research experience, although not a requirement, is positively considered.